J-APV/boe-sidewalk-rover/README.md

 # BOESidewalk
-/src folder contains all Python file
+- /boe_sidewalk_ui/js contains all the javascript code for the remote controller that controls the rover
+- /boe_sidewalk_ws/src/boe_sidewalk_bot/src contains all the python code.
+In particular, readRange.py controls the ultrasonic sensors.
-/data folder contains sample data collected from rover /images folder contains sample images collected from GoPro camera /etc folder contains sample images of UI from rover
+- /data folder contains sample data collected from rover
+- /images folder contains sample images collected from GoPro camera
+- /etc folder contains sample images of UI from rover